Living With a Roommate

 There are a variety of ways to go about identifying a possible roommate, even if you do not know anyone else who is or will be in Chicago.
 As with the apartment search itself, it’s best to consider beforehand what you need or want in a roommate – is it important that they share your cleaning or social preferences?
 Are you willing to live with pets, or with someone who smokes?
 Where are you hoping to live, and do you have a preference for a type of apartment?
 Once you’ve identified your needs in these areas, consider some of the following options for finding a roommate.

 - Connect with current or incoming students on listhosts or social media.
 Does your school, department, or division have a listhost, Facebook page, or other way to contact others in those programs?
 UChicagoGRAD’s Admitted Graduate Students Facebook page is one such example.

 - Use a roommate matching service.
-These are offered by some of the major rental companies we list elsewhere, including Mac Apartments, Vue53, and others.
+These are offered by some of the major rental companies we list elsewhere, including Vue 53, Hyde Park Property Management, Mac Apartments, and others.

 - Look for listings of current tenants advertising for a new roommate.
 The University’s Marketplace site and other listing sites will often have ads seeking a new roommate.
 You could also post such an ad asking for someone to apartment-hunt with.

 - Make sure that you are clear up front about the items you identified as most important to you, and think about how you will know the person will be a reliable and safe roommate.
 Once you have identified a potential roommate, consider discussing with them the sorts of issues that may arise.
 Dealing with these issues up front may save you from problems later, and should be addressed before signing a lease with them.
 Consider creating a written agreement in advance spelling out your arrangement.

 Remember that once you sign a lease together, you will each individually be responsible to the landlord for all Tenant obligations under the terms of your lease, including the rent and any damages to the unit – so please choose your fellow tenants carefully.